rbtcollins/bitnami-docker/vcloud/redmine/README.md

 | Public Catalog | Ubuntu Server 12.04 LTS (i386 20150127)  |
 ```

-We will be using the `Ubuntu Server 12.04 LTS (amd64 20150127)` image from the `Public Catalog`.
+We will be using the `Ubuntu Server 12.04 LTS (amd64 20150127)` VM image from the `Public Catalog` for our master VM.

-Create the `k8s-master` VM using the following command:

 ```bash
 $ vca vapp create -a k8s-master-VApp -V k8s-master \